iamdcj/javascripts/core/asynchronicity/promises/methods/README.md

 # Resoluton Methods

-When a promise is settled and `resolved`, we can start to work with the `Promise` object via a number of built-in methods;
+When a promise has `resolved`, we can start to work with the `Promise` object via a number of built-in methods;

 ### `then`